adap/flower/doc/source/examples.rst

 Flower examples can also be run through Docker without the need for most of the setup steps that are otherwise necessary::

-  # Create docker network `flower` so that containers can reach each other by name
+  # Create docker network `flwr` so that containers can reach each other by name
-  $ docker network create flower
+  $ docker network create flwr

   # Build the Flower docker containers
   $ ./dev/docker_build.sh